The Single 1992 Market 50p is a highly valuable 50p, but how much does it sell for today?

-All circulation of 50p coins for 1992 was this commemorative type coin as opposed to the Seated Britannia.
+All 50p coins issued in 1992 were this commemorative type coin as opposed to the Seated Britannia.
 The uncirculated and proof mint sets, however, had both versions.

 The design was re-issued in 2009 as a Non-Circulating Legal Tender coin to mark the 40th anniversary of the 50 Pence coin denomination.